Why You Need to Hire an Oakland Drug Lawyer

 In 2014, California Proposition 47 was voted on to reduce certain felonies to misdemeanor offenses.
 Proposition 47 has impacted certain drug charges as well.
 For example, simple possession for personal use of a controlled substance is now a misdemeanor.

-Contact a drug defense attorney to discuss resentencing if you or a loved one is currently serving time for a felony offense that is now considered a misdemeanor.
-You may not qualify for your charge to be dropped to a misdemeanor if you are a registered sex offender or convicted of certain violent crimes.
+Contact a lawyer for drug charges in Oakland to discuss resentencing if you or a loved one is currently serving time for a felony offense that is now considered a misdemeanor.
+You may not qualify for your charge to be dropped to a misdemeanor if you are convicted of certain types of crimes.
+Let a criminal defense attorney explain the nuances of Proposition 47.

 How are Drugs Classified in California?

 California classifies controlled substances into schedules.
 There are five schedules, and they are ranked based on the level of potential abuse.
-These schedules include:
+The classifications are ranked from the most likely to cause users to become addicted to the least likely to be abused.
+These schedules are:

 Schedule 1